learn-co-students/dsc-floats-ints-booleans-seattle-ds-080519/README.md

 We could make the argument that in certain contexts, like an address, 34 is text.
 In others, when we are judging distance in blocks it feels like a number.
 So how do we decide?

-The answer is by really thinking about what we want to do with the data.
+We find the answer to that by thinking about what we want to do with the data.
 If we want to capitalize all of the words in the string, to mail a letter (which I admit, sounds awful), we should keep the data in the format of a string.

 ```python